-1 Project Name Housing Rehabilitation Target Area NEIGHBORHOOD REVITALIZATION STRATEGY AREA Citywide Goals Supported Housing Rehabilitation Needs Addressed Create and Sustain Affordable Housing Homelessness Prevention Neighborhood Stabilization Funding CDBG: \$489,564 HOME: \$110,916 Description This project provides housing rehabilitation assistance to L/M income qualified home owners or renters occupying the home.
+Project Name FY20 Housing Rehabilitation Target Area NEIGHBORHOOD REVITALIZATION STRATEGY AREA Citywide Goals Supported Housing Rehabilitation Needs Addressed Create and Sustain Affordable Housing Homelessness Prevention Neighborhood Stabilization Funding CDBG: \$489,564 HOME: \$110,916 Description This project provides housing rehabilitation assistance to L/M income qualified home owners or renters occupying the home.
 The assistance may be in the form of a grant or loan.
 Lead remediation projects that remove lead based paint hazards from the home may be included.
 Rehabilitation projects on rental units will also be occupied at affordable rents.
 Habitat for Humanity will be completing rehabilitation projects in the Walnut Neighborhood as well.
 CDBG funding provides rehabilitation in slum or blighted areas and spot blight rehabilitation where the structure is not located in the slum and blighted area and rehabilitation is limited to the removal of the exterior blight.
 CDBG funding will be used to assist low-income households through Operation Threshold's Weatherization Plus Programs.
 Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Approximately 34 extremely-low, low, and moderate-income households that will be assisted.
 Location Description Throughout the City of Waterloo as well as Neighborhood Revitalization Strategy areas will receive housing rehabilitation.
-Planned Activities Owner Occupied Rehabilitation Rental Rehabilitation Iowa Heartland Habitat for Humanity Walnut Project Operation Threshold Weatherization Plus Program 2 Project Name Owner Occupied Emergency Repairs
+Planned Activities Owner Occupied Rehabilitation Rental Rehabilitation Iowa Heartland Habitat for Humanity Walnut Project Operation Threshold Weatherization Plus Program Project Name FY20 Owner Occupied Emergency Repairs 1 : 5,000 : 10::::0 The state of the s

+2 Tayaat Ayaa Citymuida

 Target Area Citywide

 Goals Supported Owner Occupied Emergency Repair

-Needs Addressed Create and Sustain Affordable Housing Homelessness Prevention Neighborhood Stabilization
+Needs Addressed Create and Sustain Affordable Housing

+Homelessness Prevention

+Neighborhood Stabilization

 Funding CDBG: \$80,000

 Description Provide assistance with emergency repairs that can help keep housing safe and sanitary and that are above normal maintenance needs.
 Emergency repairs are limited to L/M income qualified homeowners.

 Assistance may be in the form of a grant or a loan.

 Target Date 6/30/2020

-Estimate the number and type of families that will benefit from the proposed activities Approximately 12 owner occupied households will be assisted and the households will consist of extremely-low, low-, and moderate-income households.
+Estimate the number Approximately 12 owner occupied households will be assisted and the

+and type of families households will consist of extremely-low, low-, and moderate-income

+that will benefit from households.

+the proposed

+activities

 Location Description Throughout the City of Waterloo

 Planned Activities Owner Occupied Emergency Repairs

-3 Project Name Neighborhood Services
+3 Project Name FY20 Homeownership

 Target Area Citywide

-Goals Supported Neighborhood Services
+Goals Supported Homeownership

+Needs Addressed Create and Sustain Affordable Housing

-Needs Addressed Neighborhood Stabilization
+Neighborhood Stabilization

-Funding CDBG: \$85,000
+Funding HOME: \$253,942

-Description Provide neighborhood services utilizing education and outreach to assist in making neighborhoods resilient and assist with connecting neighborhood needs with available resources, including non-profits, agencies, and other organizations working on improving the quality of life in Waterloo's neighborhoods.
-Also provide outreach for the various Community Development programs.
+Description Construction of new affordable housing units with CHDO funds that will be sold to L/M income qualified home buyers.
+CHDO funds are subject to the same HOME provisions for new construction.
+Homeownership will also include direct homebuyer assistance to first time homebuyers.

 Target Date 6/30/2020

+l · · · · ·